-- taking into consideration the work provided by the SoQrates initative [13]; - by consensus of supplier and consultancy companies based in several European countries organised in a working group set up and monitored by intacs[TM] (www.intacs.info); during the creation of this document since Feb 2018 this working group has received an increasing number of inquiries about the status and content.
-This proves that there is a community of interest in the automotive industry; - in accordance with the requirements of ISO/IEC 33002 and ISO/IEC 33004 (see Annex B).
+- taking into consideration the work provided by the SoQrates initative [22]; - by consensus of supplier and consultancy companies based in several European countries organised in a working group set up and monitored by intacsTM (www.intacs.info); during the creation of this document since Feb 2018 this working group has received an increasing number of inquiries about its status and content.
+This proves that there is a community of interest in the automotive industry; - in accordance with the requirements of ISO/IEC 33004 [4] (see Annex B).

-Automotive SPICE® plug-in candidate vs. standalone use
+2.4 Automotive SPICE® plug-in candidate vs. standalone use